The short answer: it depends.

 4) No Management Support

 Is your management team engaged with employees throughout the course?

 Without the buy-in of upper management, training programs can be devalued and deprioritized in favor of other projects or daily operations.
 This puts additional pressure on already rigid time constraints, eliminates what limited motivation trainees may have already had, and learners may ultimately drop out.

 You need to ensure that you have management buy-in and that each manager is able to articulate why the course is important to the individual employee and the organization as a whole.
 You may wish to invest in some management training, to equip your managers with the information they need to help them encourage their team to sign up and complete the training.
 Tell them what they need to know in order to support their employees before, during, and after training.

 5) Technology Issues

-Are you providing learners the resources and tools they’ll need?
+Are you providing learners with the resources and tools they’ll need to succeed?

 Without reliable access to the courses and infrastructure to support learners, training ultimately suffers, employees become frustrated, and course completion may not be in reach.

 Newer generations of students are often assumed to be tech-savvy.
 But familiarity with social media or video games doesn’t always translate to the skills necessary for eLearning.
 Technology proficiency is necessary for any learners to complete their assignments and optimize all the functions of the online learning system.